 In some cases threats of infringement may be baseless.
 This could be because the IP rights do not exist, or infringement cannot be proved.
 Such threats clearly cannot result in successful infringement action.

 Even if an allegation is false it can cause disruption to your business.
-You may have to cease production of specific items while you investigate the claims against you.
+For example, you may have to cease production of specific items while you investigate the claims against you.
 This could lead to a loss of business or profit.
-In this case you could respond to the person issuing the threat and ask them to give an undertaking not to repeat the threat and pay compensation to you for any loss you have suffered as a result.
+In this case you could respond to the person issuing the threat and ask them to give an undertaking not to repeat the threat and pay compensation to you for any loss you have suffered as a result of their claim.

-Unjustified or invalid claims of copyright infringement are legally prohibited and may cause the person issuing the threat to be liable to compensate you for the consequences of making the threat.
+Unjustified claims of IP infringement are legally prohibited and may cause the person issuing the threat to be liable to compensate you for the consequences of making the threat.